 If my memory serves me correctly, the check was for more than $800 each month.

-Naturally, I put every dime into an investment account via the Vanguard Total Stock Market Index.
+Naturally, I opened my first Roth IRA at Vanguard and invested it all in VTSAX.
 At this point in time, that original $38,400 is now worth about $80,600.
 It’ll be worth over $500,000 by the time I hand it to my kids when I die.

 Every single dollar, quarter, nickle, and dime was spent on stuff.
 I spent it on late night runs to taco bell (cheesy gordito crunch for the win!).
 It was spent on poker nights (that I usually lost).
-I spent it on gas for my car, going to the movies, buying video games, and my friends.
+I spent it on gas for my car, going to the movies, buying video games (a habit I am still yet to kick), and my friends.

 Now, not all of these things are bad (except taco bell; that probably is bad).
 That said, I could have been a lot further along my financial independence path if I had saved that money.
 But, guess what, I can’t turn back the clock.
 Opportunity lost.

 The really sad part is that I have now learned that I could have used the GI Bill for medical school.
-I basically would have come out with zero medical school debt, if anyone had told me that the GI Bill could be used after college.
-Oops.
-I’ll probably write a stand-alone post on this topic at some point.
+I would have come out with zero medical school debt, if anyone had told me that the GI Bill could be used after college.

 2) I used to suck at pretend budgeting